slatedocs/slate/source/includes/_intro.md

 # Introduction

-Welcome to the Chartboost API Docs!
-You can use these docs to help you access all of our external API endpoints.
+Welcome to the Chartboost API docs!
+You can use these docs to learn how to access all of our external API endpoints.

 We provide code examples where appropriate in Shell (cURL), Python, and PHP.
-You can view these code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+You can view these code examples in the dark area to the right and use the tabs at the top of that section to switch programming languages.

-We are in the process of creating clients for Python and PHP that will aim to remove the heavy lifting in integrating with our endpoints.
-In the meantime, we hope this documentation serves as a sufficient guide to integrating with our system.
+We are in the process of creating clients for Python and PHP that aim to reduce the heavy lifting involved in accessing our endpoints.
+In the meantime, we hope this documentation serves as a sufficient guide for integration.

 ## How To Read These Docs

-These docs will be useful to find out how to make the requests to send to our API endpoints.
+These docs demonstrate how to make the requests to send to our API endpoints, with each endpoint's available and required parameters described in detail.

-Each endpoint will have all of the possible and required parameters listed and described.
-Additionally, there will be information on the HTTP method to use, the headers to include, etc. All ambiguity about a given endpoint should be covered by either the documentation or the code examples.
-If at any point you find a point that needs clarification, please email [support](mailto:support@chartboost.com).
+You'll also find information about which HTTP method to use, which headers to include, etc.

+While we believe that this documentation and the code examples will eliminate ambiguity about our endpoints, we're more than happy to answer any remaining questions you have &ndash; just [contact our Support Team](https://answers.chartboost.com/hc/en-us/requests/new) for assistance!

-At some points throughout the docs, we will use double curly braces to signify a variable that should be placed at a certain point.
+(Note: At some points in these docs, we will use double curly braces to signify a variable that should be placed at a certain point.
 For example, we might notate `{{api token}}` in one parameter.
 When sending requests of your own, you should replace it with a value.
-So in practice, `{{api token}}` may become `"my_network_api_token"`
+So in practice, `{{api token}}` may become `"my_network_api_token"`.)

 # Authentication

 Each service API currently has different methods of authentication.
-The documentation for the service will include specific instructions on how to authenticate.
+The documentation for the service will include specific instructions about how to authenticate.
 For all endpoints that require authentication, requests must be signed and the signature must be placed in the `X-Chartboost-Signature` header.

 All API requests must be made over HTTPS.
-Calls made over plain HTTP will redirect to HTTPS, but it a security risk regardless.
+Calls made via plain HTTP will redirect to HTTPS, but it a security risk regardless.

 ```php